CNAG-Biomedical-Informatics/cbicall/docs-site/docs/usage/usage.md

 For WES/WGS cohort runs, `sample_map` points to a TSV containing sample IDs and gVCF paths.

-For mtDNA runs, CBIcall expects BAM files from previous WES/WGS single-sample runs. mtDNA workflows do not start from FASTQ files.
+For mtDNA runs, CBIcall expects BAM files from previous bundled Bash WES/WGS single-sample runs. mtDNA workflows do not start from FASTQ files.

 For external nf-core workflows, workflow-specific inputs are passed in `nfcore_parameters`.
 For example, Sarek expects its samplesheet under